MpStyle/air-quality-monitor/cloud-functions/README.md

 Used:
 - Google Firebase: REST API and database.
-- Secret key authentication for devices and users.
+- Secret key authentication for devices.
+- Username and password pair to authenticating the users

 Written in Typescript.